valantic/eslint-config-valantic/README.md

 ### Exceptions

 We've made some internal adjustments to the code style, to meet our daily needs.
 See the files inside ```./rules/``` to learn more about this adjustments.

-#### Some of the most important adjustments

-* We NEVER use a whitespace before function parenthesis (space-before-function-paren).

 ## ESLint version

-Our config is currently optimized for ESLint 6.*.*.
+Check the required ESLint version in the `package.json` file.
 To check for updates, see [http://eslint.org/blog/](http://eslint.org/blog/)

 ## Uninstall old version